Prof Richard Godwin

-Professor Richard (Dick) Godwin holds Emeritus, Honorary and Visiting Professorships in agricultural engineering from Cranfield University, Czech University of Life Sciences and Harper Adams University Colleges respectively and in this capacity he supervises research student programmes and provides academic leadership.
-A former Director of Research, Dean of the Faculty of Agricultural Engineering, Food Production and Rural Land Use and Pro Vice Chancellor of Cranfield University he is an internationally recognized researcher and educator in the field of agricultural soil mechanics, soil and waste management and precision agriculture.
+Professor Richard (Dick) Godwin holds Emeritus, Honorary and Visiting Professorships in agricultural engineering from Cranfield University, Czech University of Life Sciences and Harper Adams University respectively and in this capacity he supervises research student programmes and provides academic leadership.
+A former Director of Research, Dean of the Faculty of Agricultural Engineering, Food Production and Rural Land Use and Pro Vice Chancellor of Cranfield University at Silsoe, he is an internationally recognized researcher and educator in the field of agricultural soil mechanics, soil and waste management and precision agriculture.
 His contributions have resulted in improved fundamental understanding of soil dynamics and force prediction methods; the development of improved soil engaging tools and methods; and the transfer of principles to machine designers, extension advisors and practicing farmers.
-He led the Home Grown Cereals Association, Agco Ltd and Hydro Agri funded project in Precision Farming the results of which are beginning to have significant effects on agricultural production and nitrogen management internationally.
+Working with colleagues, he coordinated the early projects in Precision Farming at Silsoe, the results of which are beginning to have significant effects on agricultural production and nitrogen management internationally.

 His work has improved the efficiency of food production and reduced the environmental impact of agriculture.
 The transfer of this technology through teaching students from approximately 100 countries has helped in the application of his work and that of many others toward improved production systems, increased quantity and quality of food production, ‘the sustainability of soils’, and the improvement of the environment.
-In addition to agricultural applications of soil dynamics, Godwin has led his team’s investigations into the placement and retrieval of buried telecommunications cables from the sea bed, improved tines for the lifting of mines by battlefield tanks, the support mechanisms for reinforced soils along airport runway margins, the estimation of the rolling resistance and lateral forces encountered by aircraft undercarriage wheels landing on soil surfaces and the improvement of buckets for hydraulic excavators.
+In addition to agricultural applications of soil dynamics, Godwin has led investigations into the placement and retrieval of buried telecommunications cables from the sea bed, the estimation of the rolling resistance and lateral forces encountered by aircraft undercarriage wheels landing on soil surfaces and the improvement of buckets for hydraulic excavators.

 As an educator, Godwin has supervised or is currently supervising, over 60 doctoral student theses.
 He has taught numerous courses in soil mechanics/dynamics, precision farming and soil and water management.
 In addition to developing masters’ courses in agricultural engineering, precision farming and soil management, he has developed and delivered practical short courses for manufacturers, advisors and farmers.
-He has served as an external examiner in a number of International universities.
-He has held short term appointments/fellowships in the USA, Canada and Australia and led the development of a distance learning programme in agricultural and plantation engineering in Sri Lanka.
+He has held short - term appointments/fellowships in the USA, Canada, Australia and Sri Lanka.

 - Improving Soil and Crop Yield Sustainability With Controlled Traffic Farming and Low Pressure Systems - Supervisor